Fox682/Projects/Tictactoe.md

 9 * 9 = 81 bits to store a whole game
 ```

 Not bad!
-Not only can I reconstruct the board over time I know who went and where the pieces belong!
+Not only can I reconstruct the board over time:
+- We intuitively know who went where
+- We also know where they place the piece on the board
+- We can also determine a winner here pretty easily

+On top of all that there's literally only 9 states to keep track of.
+Friggin Genius!

 Well that was fun!
 Problem Solved, we can move on...

-> *Voice my head* - "No, there's wasted space and you can do better..."
+> *The Abyss of Insanity* - "No, you can do better... less storage..."

-Seriously?!?! *Points to self in the mirror* look bud, we just went from 162 to 135 to 81 bits
+Seriously?!?! *Points finger at the Abyss of Insanity* look, we just went from 162 to 135 to 81 bits
 to store the game state AND now you have data to reconstruct the whole game from start to finish
 and you can find out who won.
-I just cut the storage space in half exactly what wasted...
+I just cut the storage space in half... exactly what wasted...

 ### Third Innovation: Space...
 Spaaaaaaaaace!

 ...
 Space.... goddamnit... comedy comes in threes...

-> Past Me Who is a Jerk - "Store the game state in the most asinine way I can think of"
+> Past Me Who is a Jerk - "Store the game state in the most asinine way I can think of."

 Since we're using a sort of Temporal Reconstruction to store the bits we can, instead of storing
 all 9 bits per "frame", store the data in an even more esoteric way.

 Using X and Y...
-I know, I can hear the screaming, I just used time and now I'm using space to
+I know, I...
+I can hear the screaming, I just used time and now I'm using space to
 solve this problem...
-I'm sorry.
+I'm sorry, stop screaming!

 For each X and Y, we can use a pair of 3-bit values to store the position of the change bits in each of the 9 cells in Tic-Tac-Toe when used together.